By Maniza Naqvi

 Uh huh?
 Bad stuff?
 Facts.
-At some point we forget don’t we the source of our facts?
+At some point we forget don't we as to who is the source of our facts?
 Us.
-We start the chain—send a memo, remember?—Send a memo to report an incident—that sets of an avalanche of discussion till it builds into a body of work, then we turn that into a report There are press releases-----and then that turns into news—we provide photographs, videos, corroborating evidence.
+We start the chain—send a memo, remember?—Send a memo to report an incident—that sets of an avalanche of discussion till it builds into a body of work, then we turn that into a report There are press releases—–and then that turns into news—we provide photographs, videos, corroborating evidence.
 An incident occurs.
 More evidence.
 Pundits are born.
 They write more reports—books.
 Archives full of them.
 Hearings are held—panel discussions-think tanks take matters up.
 Facts.
-The same journalists that were there at the build up of the Iraq war—suddenly show up here—or report about here from there.
+The same journalists that were there at the build-up to the Iraq war—suddenly show up here—or report about here from there.
 A story is built up slowly.
 And it brews and brews.
-We’re master brewers.
-One thing’s for sure Eileen, Game over.
-We’re the best.
-We’ve won.
+We're master brewers.
+One thing's for sure Eileen, Game over.
+We're the best.
+We've won.
 Now what are we fighting for?
 Who are we fighting?
 And why?

 What are you talking about?

 I don't know Eileen.
 I don't know.
 The violence—the coldness of it all.